 Proton

-We’ve all had to answer these questions to reset a long-forgotten password, but consider how that works.
-Much of this information is easy to find for others (or easily forgotten by you), making it a poor defense for your most valuable online accounts, personal data, and sensitive information.
+One of the most common cybersecurity measures we’ve all dealt with is security questions.
+You’ve probably been asked to give your first pet’s name or the city you were born in to reset a long-forgotten password, but is this actually a secure way of verifying your identity?
+Much of this information is easy for you to forget but easy for others to find, making it a poor defense for your most valuable online accounts, personal data, and sensitive information.

 Security questions are meant to help reset passwords, reopen locked accounts, and ultimately protect your digital spaces from attacks or breaches, but such safeguarding is widely considered flawed and unreliable(new window).